Showing posts with label resurrection. Show all posts

 The Gospel authors (and the early Church) certainly had the opportunity to change the descriptions of the women to make sure they matched, but they refused to do so.
 As a result, we can have confidence in the reliability of these accounts.

-Another factor for accuracy and authenticity: In a culture hesitant to accept the testimony of women in civil and criminal hearings, the authors of the Gospels offered women as the first witnesses of the empty tomb.
-If this is a late fictional account, one might wonder why the authors didn’t insert Nicodemus or Joseph of Arimathia in this role.
+If this is a late fictional account, one might wonder why the authors didn’t insert Peter and the other male disciples or at least Nicodemus or Joseph of Arimathia.
 They would certainly have made the account more credible to the first hearers.
 Instead, all the authors describe women as the first eyewitnesses.
 This “negative information” makes the account more credible.
 Women weren’t described here to make the narrative more convincing (they actually hurt the account), but were instead described because they happen to be the true first witnesses.

 5. To whom did Jesus appear first?